SMRhadou/SMRhadou.github.io/_pages/about.md

 ---

 We formulate the world in optimization terms (i.e., objectives, constraints, and tradeoffs), then hand it to learning to make decisions.
-Too often, learning chases benchmarks while overlooking that formulation.
-I build optimization dynamics into learning, so structure and guarantees guide what models learn and how they behave.
+Too often, learning chases benchmarks while overlooking that underlying formulation.
+My work aligns learning with optimization algorithms, so that neural netwroks inherit the defining properties of iterative algorithms and generalize more reliably.

+This perspective goes beyond traditional neural architectures and extends to transformers and diffusion models.
+I am particularly interested in diffusion models as optimization tools for stochastic optimization problems, where a single deterministic solution can be overly restrictive and suboptimal.
+However, mainstream diffusion models are not yet equipped for the challenges of optimization domains, especially when constraints, tradeoffs, and feasibility matter.
+I therefore develop architectures and dynamics that enable diffusion models to operate as principled tools for these settings.

 I am Samar (pronounced as Summer or /ˈsʌmə(ɹ)/), a PhD candidate at the <a href="https://www.upenn.edu/">University of Pennsylvania</a>.
 I work under the supervision of Prof. <a href="https://alelab.seas.upenn.edu/alejandro-ribeiro/">Alejandro Ribeiro</a>.